papermill/documentation/README.md

 ## Workflow

-> For now you need to handle git yourself.
+> For now you have to figure out most of the stuff yourself.
+I will write this as I go along.

 1. Get the `Makefile`.
    `curl foo/Makefile`

 2. Check dependencies

-   `make check`
+You need:

-   Install missing software according to your operating system.
+-

 3. Setup your Document
    `make plain`